yiisoft/yii2/docs/guide-pt-BR/caching-data.md

 ### Limitations <span id="query-caching-limitations"></span>

-Query caching does not work with query results that contain resource handlers.
+Cache de consulta does not work with query results that contain resource handlers.
 For example, when using the `BLOB` column type in some DBMS, the query result will return a resource handler for the column data.